stardog-union/launchpad-docs/azure/access-token-passthrough-mode.md

 ### How to Register the Launchpad Application

-Here are steps to create and register Launchpad as a Microsoft Application.
+Here are steps to create and register Launchpad as a Microsoft Web Application.
 Note that these are almost identical to the steps in the [basic mode example](./README.md#how-to-register-the-application), except that the `Directory.Read.All` scope is not required for the Launchpad registered application when using access token passthrough mode.

 For reference, here is a Microsoft [quickstart guide](https://learn.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app#register-an-application) about registering an application.